Traditional Halls Frequently Asked Questions| Apartment-style FAQs |

 Will I have a cancellation fee if I leave the residence halls?

-How do I check out of the halls?
+How do I check out of the halls once I have checked in/picked up my room key?

-Check out arrangements should be made with your Residence Director and your Resident Assistant at least three weeks prior to the anticipated checkout date.
-An improper check out will result in an additional fee of $50.
+Check out arrangements should be made with your Residence Director and your Resident Assistant prior to the anticipated checkout date.
+If appropriate check-out steps are not completed, an improper check out will result and an additional fee will be charged.

 Who is required to live on campus?

 The University of Nebraska-Lincoln requires all unmarried students who have less than 27 credit hours and who are under 19 years of age after the first day of classes for the fall semester to live in University-approved housing (residence halls, fraternities, sororities, or co-ops) for the entire academic year.
 Students may also be given special permission to live with a parent or immediate relative and commute, provided that family member lives within a 30-mile radius of the UNL Campus.
-Please see the detailed information in your contract booklet.
+Visit http://housing.unl.edu/residency-requirements for information on UNL's On-Campus Residency Requirement.

 How many credits must I be taking to live in the halls?